Your shopping cart is currently empty.

 24.06.2024

-Terra Preta, the "black earth," was made from biochar by indigenous peoples of the Amazon basin centuries ago.
-Using Terra Preta, the indigenous cultures were able to improve the nutrient-poor soil of the rainforest and keep it permanently fertile.
+Terra Preta, the "black earth", was already being extracted centuries ago by indigenous peoples of the Amazon basin. biochar Terra Preta was produced.
+Indigenous cultures were able to improve the nutrient-poor soil of the rainforest and keep it permanently fertile thanks to this material.
 That in itself is impressive.

 The soil in the Amazon basin is actually not suitable for agriculture.
 At first glance, tropical soils appear to be very fertile, as they produce an enormous variety of plants and animals.
 However, they only have a thin layer of humus.
 If the rainforest is cleared, the humus is broken down in a very short time and the nutrients are washed away with the abundant rain.
 Terra Preta enabled these early indigenous cultures to build up the humus layer and thus keep the soil permanently fertile for agriculture.